kilo-io/adjacency/README.md

  - format=json JSON
  - format=simple only times in a table
  - format=fancy table with borders, error code and IP addresses or hostnames (hostname is fallback)
- - format=standart error codes with times
+ - format=standard error codes with times

 ### /vector